3 out of 3 people found this review helpfulwrite a review of this game

 read more reviews for this game

-'Enter the Matrix' is big on concept.
+The Good'Enter the Matrix' is big on concept.
 The games story runs parallel to the movie 'Matrix Reloaded', following two minor characters from the movie, Niobe and Ghost.
 The game fills in a lot of interesting details in the Matrix saga, and sets up some characters and events that I am sure we'll see in the next film.
 Fans of the Matrix will surely get some enjoyment from playing through the game just for the sake of watching the cutscenes and following the plot.

 The combat system allows your character to pull of some pretty cool Matrix-style moves.
 You can use your 'focus' powers to slow down everything around you, allowing you to see bullets as they fly though the air, and to perform some snazzy slo-mo martial arts combos.
 With focus activated you can jump much farther, cartwheel and flip out of the way of incoming fire, and leap about while accurately firing yoru weapon.